No products in the cart.

-This program was recorded live on May 25-27, 2021.
-The recorded package is available in audio or video format and includes seminar materials.
+This program was recorded live on May 25 & 27, 2021.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 If you would also like to learn more about taking and defending depositions, we we recently held How to Master the Deposition.
 You can learn more about that here.